Welcome to HamStart™Ham Radio Starter Kit and Upgrade Guide

 **The FCC announced (restructuring order of December 30, 1999) that beginning April 15, 2000, the Morse Code Testing requirement would no longer be required for amateur radio operating privileges.

 Refer to the resources on this web site because they can become your "starter kit" to ham radio.
-This information should provide you with a clear path to success.
+This information should provide you with a simplified and clear path to success.